HugoMatilla/Refactoring-Summary/readme.md

 			return new Gamma(this, inputVal, quantity,yearToDate).compute();
 		}
 ```
-**Motivation**

-* When a method has lot of local variables and applying decomposition is not possible

-**Mechanics**

-* Create a new class, name it after the method.
-*  Give the new class a final field for the object that hosted the original method (the source object) and a field for each temporary variable and each parameter in the method.
-* Give the new class a constructor that takes the source object and each parameter.
-* Give the new class a method named "compute."
-* Copy the body of the original method into compute.
-Use the source object field for any
-invocations of methods on the original object.
-* Compile.
-* Replace the old method with one that creates the new object and calls compute.

 ##9 Substitute Algorithm
 You want to replace an algorithm with one that is clearer.